Bushnell Powerview 2 20×50 Binoculars Review

 Excellent ergonomics and lightweight

-The Bushnell Powerview 2 20×50 has a weight of 805 grams.
+The Bushnell Powerview 2 20×50 weighs 805 grams.
 It’s extremely light for binoculars of this caliber.
 This is made possible with a reduced number of optical components and the aluminum structure of the chassis.
 The dimensions make this pair relatively compact whose width does not exceed 20 centimeters.

-The tubes benefit from a substantial spacing between them, which leaves all the necessary room to position your fingers, even for large hands.
+The tubes benefit from a substantial spacing between them.
+This leaves all the necessary room to position your fingers, even for large hands.
 The rubber coating of the tubes has a non-slip surface.
 By adding the firm grip, there is little chance of bringing down the Bushnell Powerview 2 20×50.

 For the practice of astronomy, it is essential to be able to stabilize the image.
 Bushnell has incorporated a mount into the front of its binoculars that allows an adapter to be screwed into it for mounting on a tripod.
 This adapter is however not included in the package.